-How does anyone know if they need estate planning?
+How does anyone know if they need estate planning or estate planning attorney in Wisconsin?
 It’s simple, every adult needs estate planning.
 The question is what kind?

 Everyone’s estate, family situation and goals are unique.
 Therefore, there is no cookie cutter approach that is appropriate.
 There are a number of tools that can be used and customized to fit your particular situation.